Devansh-pathak/todo-app/README.md

-very simple todo app for practise that lets you store todos on the server
+very simple todo app for practice that lets you store todos on the server